 PRE ORDERS

 The Hariclea Darclée biography has 500 pages.
 It is a full colour print on high quality paper, in a gorgeous design by Dick Bak.
 There's an extensive names register and it features a detailed 75+ pages long career retrospect.
 It has over 100 photos and facsimiles, all restored to their full, original lustre in a painstaking process.
 All photos have moreover been hand-colourized to perfection in a equally time consuming process.
 The book has a limited edition of 100 copies.
-Released on a non-profit base the book costs € 75 + € 25 registered international shipping.
-That is expensive, as was printing it in this quality and quantity.
+Released on a non-profit base the book costs € 100 + an € 25 flatrate shipping with track & trace in the European Union (excepting Italian islands including Venice).
+UK shipping is € 50.
+US shipping is handled through Tamino Autographs only: click here.
+We are aware that both the book and the shipping outside the EU is expensive, as was printing it in this quality.
+Please understand that this is the bare cost price, the book is a non profit publication.
+As for shipping costs, alas, we're facing them as they rise...

 Specs